kevinjohnston/lein-native/README.md

 g++     |(4.9)          |
 debian  |(7.2)          |

-These are versions I'm using, earlier versions for some/all will work.
+These are versions I'm using, earlier/later versions for some/all will work.